shivoham8/Image-Slider-Showcase/README.md

 # Image Slider Website

-Welcome to the Image Slider website! 🌟 Explore captivating moments and picturesque landscapes through our interactive image slider.
-Each slide takes you on a visual journey to different locations, from the serene NIT Hamirpur to the bustling streets of Gurgaon.
+Welcome to the Image Slider website! 🌟 Explore captivating moments and picturesque landscapes through interactive image slider.
+Each slide takes you on a visual journey to different locations.

 ## Features